clinicedc/edc-base/README.md

 			app_label = 'my_app'

 The audit trail models created by `simple_history` have a foreign key to `auth.User`.
-In order for the models to work with `edc-sync` specify the edc-sync User model in settings:
+In order for the models to work with `edc_sync` specify the edc_sync User model in settings:

 	AUTH_USER_MODEL = 'edc_sync.User'